pyslackers/community/README.md

 If you have a GitHub account, remember to star this repository so you can have quick access to this documentation.
 If not, bookmark this page.

+# Creating the Table of Contents

+The table of contents for the markdown documents in this repository are created using `doctoc`.
+When changes are made to any documents the table of contents needs to be regenerated.

+Install the dependencies

+`npm install --dev`

+Run the npm script to generate the table of contents

+`npm run doctoc`